 But seldom without experimenting, seldom without pushing the subject under test or consulting the weather report, time tables – and getting out in the rain, doing some footwork.

-He always seems to know better, always asking questions.
-He is so passionate about his problem solving skills that his standard by default seems arrogant (but that is usually not on purpose).
+They always seems to know better, always asking questions.
+They are so passionate about the problem solving skills that their standard by default seems arrogant (but that is usually not on purpose).